Your request has been successfully sent!

 What is light flickering?

 Flickering lights is an issue many people encounter and is one of the most annoying predicaments possible with lighting.
-Flickering lights may create the perfect atmosphere in scary movies but, in real life, it's not something you want.
+Flickering lights may create the perfect atmosphere in scary movies but, in real life, it's not something you want in your house or office.
 Lighting is meant to keep our homes and workplaces safe and comfortable and flickering lights don't do that.

 What is causing the flickers?

 There are several reasons that lights flicker including things like a drop or variation in voltage that makes the lights dim for an instant.
+Let's try to fix the LED light flicker.
 When trying to identify the cause of the problem, it's important to consider a number of things including the following:

 If your fluorescent light only flickers when you turn it on, this is normal and there's nothing to worry about.
 You can always consider an LED alternative, however.
-Not only are they far more efficient than fluoresecent tubes, they light up instantly without any flickering.
-Why not check out our range of LED tubes, LED panels or LED CFL bulbs.
+Not only are they far more efficient than fluorescent tubes, but they also light up instantly without any flickering.
+Why not check out our range of LED tubes, LED panels, or LED CFL bulbs.

 Flickers can also be caused by faulty connections in light fixtures themselves as well as between the fixture and the light source or even the wiring.

-If you're unable to determine the cause of the flicker or you've found the cause but are unable to solve it yourself, we recommend getting a professional to help.
+If you're unable to determine the cause of the flicker in your house or you've found the cause but are unable to solve it yourself, we recommend getting a professional to help.